gazebosim/docs/get_started.md

-# Getting Started with Ignition Robotics?
+# Getting Started with Ignition?

-Welcome to Ignition Robotics!
+Welcome to Ignition!

-If you're here and not quite sure what Ignition Robotics is all about, then you might want to give the [Overview](/docs/all/overview) page a quick read.
+If you're here and not quite sure what Ignition is all about, then you might want to give the [Overview](/docs/all/overview) page a quick read.

-When you're ready, follow the next few steps to get up and running with simulation using Ignition Robotics.
+When you're ready, follow the next few steps to get up and running with simulation using Ignition.

 ## Step 1: Install